Lindlar catalyst

-A Lindlar catalyst is a heterogeneous catalyst that consists of palladium deposited on calcium carbonate or barium sulfate which is then poisoned with various forms of lead or sulfur.
-It is used for the hydrogenation of alkynes to alkenes (i.e. without further reduction into alkanes) and is named after its inventor Herbert Lindlar.
+A Lindlar catalyst is a heterogeneous catalyst consisting of palladium deposited on calcium carbonate or barium sulfate then poisoned with various forms of lead or sulfur.
+It is used for the hydrogenation of alkynes to alkenes (i.e. without further reduction into alkanes).
+It is named after its inventor Herbert Lindlar, who discovered it in 1952.

 Synthesis

-Lindlar catalyst is commercially available but may also be prepared by the reduction of palladium chloride in a slurry of calcium carbonate (CaCO3) followed by the addition of lead acetate.
+Lindlar catalyst is commercially available but can also be created by reducing palladium chloride in a slurry of calcium carbonate (CaCO3) and adding lead acetate.
 A variety of other "catalyst poisons" have been used, including lead oxide and quinoline.
 The palladium content of the supported catalyst is usually 5% by weight.

 Catalytic properties

 The catalyst is used for the hydrogenation of alkynes to alkenes (i.e. without further reduction into alkanes).
-The lead serves to deactivate the palladium sites, further deactivation of the catalyst with quinoline or 3,6-dithia-1,8-octanediol enhances its selectivity, preventing formation of alkanes.
+The lead serves to deactivate the palladium sites, and further deactivation of the catalyst with quinoline or 3,6-dithia-1,8-octanediol enhances its selectivity, preventing formation of alkanes.
 Thus if a compound contains a double bond as well as a triple bond, only the triple bond is reduced.

 An example being the reduction of phenylacetylene to styrene.

 Alkyne hydrogenation is stereospecific, occurring via syn addition to give the cis-alkene.
 For example the hydrogenation of acetylenedicarboxylic acid using Lindlar catalyst gives maleic acid rather than fumaric acid.

 An example of commercial use is the organic synthesis of vitamin A which involves an alkyne reduction with the Lindlar catalyst.
 These catalysts are also used in the synthesis of dihydrovitamin K1.